GEOMAR Helmholtz Centre for Ocean Research Kiel

 Your salary is paid monthly at the end of each month.

 Finding suitable accommodation in a new country can be a challenge.

 Key information on the rental agreement you´ll find here.

 Shared apartments are called “Wohngemeinschaft” (WG) and if you search on the web for “Wohngemeinschaft Kiel” or "WG Kiel" there will be different pages where you can find such living arrangements.
 If you prefer to rent your own place you can find websites for apartments by searching “Immobilien” (real estate) Kiel.

 In some cases, the assistant of your research unit might be able to help you find a temporary accommodation.

 Unfortunately, the Welcome Office cannot provide any apartments or overnight accommodation.

-Maybe you have the possibility to find a (quarantine-suitable) accommodation in a vacation apartment, here are a few helpful tips:
+Maybe you have the possibility to find a short-term accommodation in a vacation apartment, here are a few helpful tips: